Japanese Bridge

 History & Location

-Legend has it that the bridge was built as a weapon of ancient people to deter the monster Mamazu, which has its head in India, its tail in Japan and its back in Vietnam, from causing earthquakes and other calamities.
-In fact, it was constructed by the Japanese trading community in 1593 to connect them with the Chinese area on the other side of a small stream.
-It remains until today as a spectacular attraction and is a beautiful trace of the Japanese influence in Vietnam.
+According to local legend, the bridge was constructed as a means to ward off the mythical monster Mamazu, said to have its head in India, its tail in Japan, and its back in Vietnam, which brought about earthquakes and disasters.
+In reality, the bridge was built by the Japanese trading community in 1593 to connect their settlement with the Chinese area across a small stream.
+Today, it stands as a stunning attraction, reflecting the enduring Japanese influence in Vietnam.

 Photo: Instagram @trinhluong10

-This nearly-20m bridge connects the 2 major streets of Hoi An’s Old Quarter: Nguyen Thi Minh Khai St. and Tran Phu St., looking over the peaceful Thu Bon River.
+This nearly 20-meter bridge connects two major streets of Hoi An's Old Quarter: Nguyen Thi Minh Khai Street and Tran Phu Street, overlooking the serene Thu Bon River.

 Architectural Significance

-Japanese Bridge is renowned for its elaborate decorations, which can be most easily seen at the low entrance.
-Don’t miss the little porcelain bowls used to cap the ends of the tile, though the interior may be very dark.
-There’s a small temple on the north side of the bridge, right in the middle over the stream.
-In addition, visitors may find several interesting galleries at the other end.
+The Japanese Bridge is celebrated for its intricate decorations, which are most visible at the low entrance.
+Be sure to notice the charming porcelain bowls that cap the ends of the tiles, even though the interior may be quite dimly lit.
+A small temple is located on the north side of the bridge, positioned directly over the stream.
+Visitors can also explore several fascinating galleries at the opposite end.

 Photo by @Russell Pearson